 Bank Accounts – Many online banks will pay you for depositing money into your account.
 After a certain amount of time the bonus cash is yours.

 Credit Cards – There are several credit cards that reward you with bonus points or cash for signing up.
 You will need good credit to get these rewards.

-Ebates – Ebates is a cash back program that pays you for using their portal for shopping at major retailers.
-You get $10 for signing up with this link.
-You do have to use the program within the first 90 days to qualify.
+TopCashBack – TopCashBack is a cash back program that pays you for using their portal for shopping at major retailers.
+So you get paid to do the shopping you are already doing online.